z3h4/useful-commands/RoR/Ruby/refresher.md

   puts Square.new.sides #=> nil
   ```

-- To make it work use `initialize`
+- To make it work use `initialize` or use a constant

   ```Ruby
   class Square